-Fishers are faced with a complex, wicked problem for which there is no single solution.
+Fishers are faced with a complex problem for which there is no single solution.
 Nearshore fisheries and marine ecosystems collapse because of four drivers which reinforce each other through feedback loops:

 - Nearshore fisheries are open access, with multiple and often conflicting users.
 Fishers are often excluded from traditional fishing grounds by outside interests such as industrial fishing, aquaculture and coastal infrastructure. - 2.
-Over-exploitation and over-capacity, with growing numbers of fishers competing over dwindling stocks.
+Over-exploitation and over-capacity, with growing numbers of fishers competing over dwindling stocks. - 3.
+Scarcity - Fishers face uncertain and fluctuating income due to unpredictable catches, compounded by adverse weather, equipment damage, and health issues which impact their ability to fish.
+This leaves fishing households in precarious financial situations, reliant on short-term debt and borrowing against future catches to manage income shortfalls or to cope with emergencies.
+Daily survival creates short planning horizons that doesn't align with the longer term planning required for fisheries management or the accrual of potential benefits.